tendermint/tendermint/spec/abci++/abci++_app_requirements.md

 #### Specifics of `ResponseDeliverTx`

 The `BeginBlock-DeliverTx-EndBlock` sequence is the workhorse of the blockchain.
-`DeliverTx` Tendermint delivers the decided block, including the list of all its transactions synchronously to the Application.
+A sequence of `DeliverTx` calls delivers the decided block, one transaction at a time, to the Application.
 The block delivered (and thus the transaction order) is the same at all correct nodes as guaranteed by the Agreement property of Tendermint consensus.